Yulin-W/making-history-sandbox/non_app_essential/development/Roadmap.md

   - Fix: set active entry to 0 (first time point) before loading any saves
 - [x] 1.10.3: 1861 scenario, revolutions and civil wars (in particular US civil war began in 1861)
 - [x] 1.10.4: 1789 scenario, French Revolution
+- [ ] 1.11.0: Speed improvement to changing timeline entries, and maybe improving speed by not rerendering entire canvas on changing region hovered over or colored?
+Get performance upon timepoint switch to those of the old editor level.
+- [ ] 1.12.0: Play timeline like old editor; different speeds allowed (reply and close issue in GITHUB for SNWSETH)
+- [ ] 1.12.1: Generate timeline gif
+- [ ] 1.13.0: Condensed view mode of timeline; just add as an extra sidebar on top of the main event info edit side bar, containing everything in timeline data as a table.
+Also allow timeline edits to be from there as well; i.e. clicking entry there will also change the bottom timebar and the main event edit bar (ensure the timebar at the bottom does scroll in response)
-- [ ] 1.11.0: 1 click color modern countries mode (try to somehow use the basemap information ideally)
+- [ ] 1.14.0: 1 click color modern countries mode (try to somehow use the basemap information ideally)
   - Then in help tips, or tooltips, recommend using it aloneside a background map with nation borders, i.e. the black white map one
-- [ ] 1.11.1: 1776 scenario, US Independence
+- [ ] 1.14.1: 1776 scenario, US Independence
-- [ ] 1.11.2: Change increment amounts in themes for more reasonable experience, e.g. border width shouldn't increment by 1 upon pressing buttons, but instead by 0.1
+- [ ] 1.14.2: Change increment amounts in themes for more reasonable experience, e.g. border width shouldn't increment by 1 upon pressing buttons, but instead by 0.1
-- [ ] 1.11.3: 1618 scenario, 30 years war begin
+- [ ] 1.14.3: 1618 scenario, 30 years war begin
-- [ ] 1.12.0: Undo button; i think just keep track of past calls of region assigning of current entry, i think past 10 calls should be enough; and history kept clears upon changing entry.
+- [ ] 1.15.0: Add flag overlap capability (automatic adjust kind) (if done, go reply to the dude that sent the email request)

 ## Potential future versions (won't work on it soon)
+- [ ] Undo button; i think just keep track of past calls of region assigning of current entry, i think past 10 calls should be enough; and history kept clears upon changing entry.
-- [ ] 1.13.0: easy mouse wheel scroll in events bar, avoid the shift scroll i reckon and do normal scroll
+- [ ] easy mouse wheel scroll in events bar, avoid the shift scroll i reckon and do normal scroll
-- [ ] 1.14.0: Drag/shift timeline event entries (probably just a shift left/right button)
+- [ ] Drag/shift timeline event entries (probably just a shift left/right button)
-- [ ] 1.15.0: Old editor to new editor date messup fix
+- [ ] Old editor to new editor date messup fix
-- [ ] 1.16.0: Speed improvement to changing timeline entries, and maybe improving speed by not rerendering entire canvas on changing region hovered over or colored?
-- [ ] 1.16.0: Copy/paste time point
+- [ ] Copy/paste time point
-- [ ] 1.17.0: Add old editor like display to events to allow seeing all events in a single panel (I'd say have it as an optional thing, i.e. can expand the events bar)
+- [ ] Add old editor like display to events to allow seeing all events in a single panel (I'd say have it as an optional thing, i.e. can expand the events bar)
-- [ ] 2.0.0: improve performance
+- [ ] improve performance

 ## Possible future plugins (these can go into separate repos, as separate projects), some might not be plugins in the sense that it goes into the sidebar menu
 - [ ] Add extra inbuilt base map, a more reasonable one with finer dividsions where it needs and less fine where it isn't needed
 - [ ] Convert image to basemap/scenario, of appropriate format